-Keep in mind, the glove likely won’t stop a full-on impaling, but the extra layer of tough skin can help incidental scrapings.
-So the caveat here is that they are easy to care for, if you avoid carelessly dunking your hand in the tank.
+Keep in mind, the glove likely won’t stop a full-on impaling, but the extra layer of tough skin can help with incidental scrapings.
+So the caveat here is that they are easy to care for if you avoid carelessly dunking your hand in the tank.

 Tank Requirements (minimum size)

 The Foxface lo is a relatively large saltwater aquarium fish.
 To determine the recommended minimum size, let’s consider a few of the details already described.
 A fully-grown adult can be close to 10-inches in length (about 9).
 They also eat a lot of algae and need a lot of algae to stay full.
 When they are hungry, they may nibble at some other stuff in your tank (read coral polyps).
 So those two factoids put this fish in a similar category to some of the smaller tang, with a recommended minimum tank size of about 90-gallons (of course bigger is usually better).

 The Foxface rabbitfish is a peaceful herbivore, protected by venomous spines, making them the perfect choice for a tank with cleaner shrimp or small fish or even more aggressive, fish-only tanks.

 However, the recommendation to keep them with aggressive fishes does come with a caveat.
 The fish has venomous spines, not a bulletproof vest.
 When mixing aggressive species, you want to avoid drastic mismatches in size, or you may find your rabbitfish disproportionately picked on (and hiding), if it is David in a tank of Goliaths.